Adrián Villar Rojas

+Early life and education

+Villar Rojas was raised and educated in Rosario.
+He studied Fine Arts at the National University of Rosario, Argentina.

+Career

-Villar Rojas studied Fine Arts at the University of Rosario, Argentina.
-He works with a production team that travels to form a nomadic studio for each new project to whom he refers to as his "theater company".
+Villar Rojas works with a production team that travels to form a nomadic studio for each new project to whom he refers to as his "theater company".
 His works are predominantly destroyed at the end of each exhibition yet somehow they remain alive though remnants that are carried over into subsequent works.

-Biography

-Adrián Villar Rojas' work has been exhibited at the Louvre Museum, MoMA PS1, Serpentine Sackler Gallery, Museum Haus Konstruktiv, the High Line, Moderna Museet, Fondazione Sandretto Re Rebaudengo, Metropolitan Museum of Art (Roof Garden Commission), Kunsthaus Bregenz, the National Observatory of Athens and the Geffen Contemporary at MOCA.
+Villar Rojas' work has been exhibited at the Louvre Museum, MoMA PS1, Serpentine Sackler Gallery, Museum Haus Konstruktiv, the High Line, Moderna Museet, Fondazione Sandretto Re Rebaudengo, Metropolitan Museum of Art (Roof Garden Commission), Kunsthaus Bregenz, the National Observatory of Athens and the Geffen Contemporary at MOCA.
 He has also participated in the New Museum Triennial, documenta 13 the 9th Shanghai Biennale in 2012; the 12 and 14 Istanbul Biennale in 2011 and 2015 and the 12th Biennale of Havana, Cuba, the 12th Sharjah Biennale in UAE in 2015 and the 6th Marrakesh Biennale in 2016.

 In 2014 Villar Rojas represented Argentina at the 54th edition of the Venice Biennale with The Murderer of Your Heritage, a large scale installation located in the Artigliere in Arsenale.
 His project consisted of a group of oversized site-specific sculptures made of clay over a framework of cement, burlap and wood.

 Villar Rojas' work The Most Beautiful of All Mothers was exhibited offshore in the Sea of Marmara off the island of Büyükada and in front of the Turkish home in exile of Leon Trotsky as part of the 2015 Istanbul Biennial.
 His effort was the most talked about work on social media of any effort at the exhibition.